a note from Luminas Founder & CEO, D. Keith Pigues

 Value-based pricing sounds really intriguing, and potentially valuable, but where should you start?
 In his Harvard Business School Online article, “A Beginner’s Guide to Value-Based Strategy,” Tim Stobierski provides the basics and building blocks to get in the game and begin capturing your fair of the value created for your customers.

-For those of us with many years of experience in the field, it is always helpful to reflect on the basics from time to time.
-Let’s Grow!
+For those of us with many years of experience in the field, it is always helpful to reflect on the basics from time-to-time.

 Whether you’re a new product manager about to launch a product or service, an entrepreneur just getting your venture off the ground, or a business leader reevaluating your company’s direction, it’s crucial to have the right pricing strategy to maximize profits.

 A value-based pricing strategy offers a practical path forward for your company.
 Below is an in-depth examination of value-based pricing, including an overview of the value stick framework and the different components that make it so effective.